 The Associate of Arts degree is available only at Lakeland College's branch campus in Japan.
 This program requires a minimum of 60 semester hours of liberal arts coursework with a minimum grade-point-average of 2.0.
-The specific course requirements include those listed as the General Studies course requirements of the College at the Freshman and Sophomore levels (100- and 200-level courses).
+The specific course requirements include but are not limited to those listed as the General Studies course requirements of the college at the freshman and sophomore levels (100- and 200-level courses).